-Right: Students have the right to assemble peacefully.

-Responsibility: Students have the responsibility to see that any meetings on the school campus are either part of the formal educational process or authorized by the school administration.
+- Right: Students have the right to assemble peacefully. - Responsibility: Students have the responsibility to see that any meetings on the school campus are either part of the formal educational process or authorized by the school administration.
 Meetings or demonstrations that disrupt or interfere with the normal operations of the school or of particular classrooms are not allowed.
-Administrators may place reasonable restrictions on and discipline students for any events and conduct that are not authorized by the school administration, that disrupt or interfere with the normal operations of the school or of particular classrooms, and/or that otherwise violate District policies and/or the Code of Conduct,
+Administrators may place reasonable restrictions on and discipline students for any events and conduct that are not authorized by the school administration, that disrupt or interfere with the normal operations of the school administration, that disrupt or interfere with the normal operations of the school administration, that disrupt or interfere with the normal operations of the school or of particular classrooms, and/or that otherwise violate District policies and/or the Code of Conduct.